ATNF/askapsoft/Code/Doc/user/current/doc/platform/casa.rst

 good graphical performance.
 Tests have shown that it is possible to animate through a very large (many tens of GB) spectral cube at quite fast frame rates.

-The one limitation at the moment is that the zeus cluster cannot see /scratch2, but only /group and /scratch.
-If you have access to magnus, you may use the associated space on /scratch, else you will need to copy your images to /group.

 Pawsey have a `detailed set of instructions
 <https://support.pawsey.org.au/documentation/display/US/Getting+started%3A+Remote+visualisation+with+Strudel>`_